cgrayson/iceberg/README.md

 (Note that especially large files or directories are no problem; it's the number of directories that matters.)
 For example, generating the 17MB report for my laptop's home directory takes about 10 minutes.
-* HTML processing speed - I've tried to make the JavaScript controls fast, too.
-But for large report files, the rendering and processing may be slow.
-For example, that 17MB report for my laptop's home directory takes about 8 seconds to load.

 ### Implementation